7217 Woodbury Pike Roaring Spring, Pennsylvania 16673

 CHRONOLOGICAL TIME LINE

-1775 - First recorded history of persons residing in what is now known as
+1775 - First recorded history of persons residing in what is now known as Taylor Township.
+Those residents were Jacob Neff, brothers Martin and Jacob Houser, Christian Hoover and most likely a few others.

-which was named for the large amount of wild Plum and Crab trees
+1810 - Naming of Blooming Grove, which was later named East Sharpsburg, was named for the large amount of wild Plum and Crab trees blooming in the spring.

 1828 - Upper Maria Forge was built just south of McKee’s Gap.